bivoje/topho/README.md

 NAMEF variables:
-    index    :int  - enumeration, starting from 0 name     :str  - original name of the file srcdir   :str  - parent directory of the file, same as <source_dir>
-    size     :int  - size of the file in bytes created  :time - file creation time
+    index    :int  - enumeration, starting from 0 name     :str  - original name of the file size     :int  - size of the file in bytes created  :time - file creation time
     modified :time - file modification time